stephenlanim/fewd-techdegree-project-6/README.md

 - responding to player input,
 - tracking player's incorrect guesses,
 - displaying a message once the player won or lost the game,
-- resetting the game once it ended, and
+- resetting the game once it ended,
-- and the occasional use of jQuery to facilitate the above tasks.
+- the occasional use of jQuery to facilitate the above tasks,
+- CSS @keyframes animations, and
+- jQuery UI animations.

 - Site was tested in Chrome for Mac, Firefox for Mac, and Apple Safari.
 - HTML validated via the W3C Markup Validation Service.